newchuyalong/libgdx-learning/The-life-cycle.md

-A libgdx application has a well defined life-cycle, governing the states of an application, like creation, pausing and resuming, rendering and disposing the application.
+A libgdx application has a well defined life-cycle, governing the states of an application, like creating, pausing and resuming, rendering and disposing the application.

 ## ApplicationListener ##
 An application developer hooks into these life-cycle events by implementing the [ApplicationListener](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ApplicationListener.html) interface and passing an instance of that implementation to the `Application` implementation of a specific back-end (see [[The Application Framework]]).
 From there on, the `Application` will call the `ApplicationListener` every time an application level event occurs.
 A bare-bones `ApplicationListener` implementation may look like this: